Ramdam17/TherasyncAnalysis/docs/api_reference.md

 (equal division), and sliding windows.
 Epoch IDs are stored as JSON-formatted lists (e.g., `"[0]"`, `"[0, 1, 2]"`) to handle overlapping epochs.

+**Integration**: As of November 2025, epoching is integrated into preprocessing via `mode="preprocessing"` (default).
+Epoch columns are added directly to signal files in `derivatives/preprocessing/` during preprocessing, eliminating data duplication.

 **Constructor**:

 ```python